JosephineTella/Cohort-Project-Customer-Churn-Analysis/README.md

 ### SHAP Analysis
 SHAP feature-impact analysis highlighted several major predictors of churn:

-  -  Month-to-month contracts and higher monthly charges were strong indicators of churn.
+  -  Monthly charges and contract types were strong indicators of churn.

-  -  Tenure showed that newer customers are significantly more likely to leave.
+  -  Tenure and toatal charges showed that newer customers are significantly more likely to leave.

   -  Lack of tech support and online security services also contributed to churn risk.

-These insights provide action-ready direction for targeted retention programs.
+These insights provide insights for targeted retention programs.

 ### Conclusion